lyzalou/documentation/managing-your-organization/user-authentication.rst

 			<img class="img-responsive" src="/../assets/img/docs/adminconsole/admin-console-authenticate-users-with-ldap-users.png" alt="Authenticate Users via LDAP - Users">
 		</div>

-    * **Base DN for Users:** The subtree to use when running queries against the LDAP server for look up users.
+    * **Base DN for Users:** The subtree to use when running queries against the LDAP server to look up users.
 For example, ou=Product Development,dc=elasticbox,dc=com.
 If empty, we start the lookup at the root level.
     * **Group DN:** This value is used in addition to the base DN when searching users.
 The user must be member of the group indicated.
 Example: cn=elasticos,ou=Groups,dc=elasticbox,dc=com.
 Add a new LDAP source to specify another group.
     * **Email Field Name:** The field where the email is stored on the user.
 In Active Directory is 'userPrincipalName'.
 In others is commonly 'email' or 'mail'.

-    .. _ldap_groups:
+    .. _groups:

     Groups
     ^^^^^^